mrrajsoni/mrrajsoni/README.md

-👋 UI developer (ReactJs) with 9 months of experience.
+👋 Frontend Developer (ReactJs) with 9 months of experience.
 Currently working for [Lumel Technologies](https://lumel.com).

 <!---
 mrrajsoni/mrrajsoni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.